Thahit/Chess/README.md

 # Chess
 # chessboard
 Recreated the game chess (without the chess library).
 You play chess against yourself.
-I will make chess bots etc. on another program.
 This project was for me to give myself the permission to use the chess library in the future and to show I can do these tedious tasks.

 screenshot:
 ![GitHub Logo](Img/Screenshot1.png)